RanjanGupta-BigData/DataScan/README.md

-# scipandas
+# DataScan

 A library extending xarray for scientific computing.
-See (docs)[dibgerge.github.io/datascan] for more information.
+See [docs](dibgerge.github.io/datascan) for more information.